kzu/kzu.github.io/_posts/2015-07-18-wix-reference-msbuild.md

 ---
 title: "How to access project reference metadata from WiX project in MSBuild"
+excerpt: |
-description: "Accessing project references metadata, such as the typical $(var.MyCustomAction.TargetDir) is pretty common from WiX fragments.
-Here's how to do the same from MSBuild"
+  Accessing project references metadata, such as the typical $(var.MyCustomAction.TargetDir) is pretty common from WiX fragments.
+Here's how to do the same from MSBuild
 tags: [msbuild, wix]
 ---
 I've been doing quite a bit of WiX work lately.
 One thing that is very